Euq1rneh/blockchain-tfd/README.md

     Replace `peerFile`, `configFile` with the paths for those files and `peerID` with the appropriate ID contained in your `peerFile`.

 > [!NOTE]
 > The value of the configuration parameter `round_duration_sec` should be directly proportional to the value of `confusion_duration`.
 Otherwise message processing could be cut short for some messages.

+> [!WARNING]
+> The values of the configuration parameters `confusion_start` and `confusion_duration` should always be bigger than `0` if confusion epochs are expected to appear.
+The combination of `confusion_start=1` and `confusion_duration=1` results in no epochs of confusion

 ## Shortcommings
 - Phase 1: Nothing to report.
 All requirements met.